Showing 15 of 55 Artist-Run InitiativesSearch Filters

 185 NE 59th Street Miami, FL 33137

-Qalamchi Dead End, Felestin Street North, Opposite Faculty of Fine Art and Architecture, Tehran, Iran
+Qalamchi Dead End, Felestin Street North, Tehran, Iran

 AADK Spain is an artist-run platform that develops spaces for research and contemporary creation.
 With a focus set on experimental processes, its primary interest is to explore the notions of body, territory, and spatiality.
 The platform advocates the decentralization of culture and access to contemporary art in non-urban areas.
 It addresses local issues as means to understand global problems.
 Currently based in Centro Negra (Blanca, Murcia) it holds several programs among which its Artist Residency and Cruce Programs stand out.
 As a team, we believe that all artists we host are an active part of our platform.
 Therefore, we foster networks with other cultural and artistic enterprises, helping to promote their mobility on national and international circuits.